RasPlex/RasPlex.github.io/about/mission-statement.md

 RasPlex will be the best, cheapest, and most accessible client for Plex Media Server.

 It is absolutely critical to also to keep the project community driven, free to download and use, and completely open source.
-The community has nurtured RasPlex to where it is today, RasPlex **belongs to your**
+The community has nurtured RasPlex to where it is today, RasPlex **belongs to you**

 ## RasPlex means business